 - Excellent problem-solving and organizational skills.

 - Excellent attention to detail and follow‐through.

 - Ability to prioritize and balance multiple tasks and projects.

 - Excellent communication skills, both written and oral.

-- Strong computer skills with proficiency in Microsoft Office and a variety of applications.
+- Strong computer skills with proficiency in Microsoft Office, G-Suite and a variety of applications.

 - California driver’s license, insurance, and regular access to a 4‐5 seat passenger car.

-- Available to work flexible hours, including afternoons and occasional evening and weekend events.
+- Available to work flexible hours, including afternoons and occasional evenings and weekends.

 - Has experience in and/or knowledge of the culture and history of youth organizing and education advocacy in Oakland.